Nail Surgery: A Complete Guide

 How Much Does Nail Surgery Cost?

-The Cost of Nail Surgery is £325 for one toe and £75 for each additional toe.
-This price includes your initial assessment, the treatment, and a follow-up appointment.
+Nail Surgery costs £350 for one toe and £100 for each additional toe.
+This price includes your initial assessment, the treatment, anaesthetic, dressings, and a follow-up appointment.

 NHS Vs Private - Why Should I Pay For Nail Surgery?